csteinmetz1/wavebeat/README.md

 ## Predicting beats

 We provide a simple interface to load an audio file and predict the beat and downbeat locations with a pre-trained model.
-To beging you will first need to download the pre-trained model [here](https://drive.google.com/file/d/1q8RaF_ScLRiKgMpOYlY3YqNYT8xCL3TO/view?usp=sharing), and place it in the [`checkpoints/`](checkpoints/) directory.
+To begin you will first need to download the pre-trained model [here](https://drive.google.com/file/d/1q8RaF_ScLRiKgMpOYlY3YqNYT8xCL3TO/view?usp=sharing).
+Place it in the [`checkpoints/`](checkpoints/) directory, and extract the `.zip` file.
 Then run the model by providing a path to an audio file.

 ```